ReadingTimeMachine/ReadingTimeMachine.github.io/_projects/1_ocr_groundtruth_tpdl2023.md

 <vegachart schema-url="{{ site.baseurl }}/assets/json/alphas.json" style="width: 100%"></vegachart>
 Note: OCR/PDF pairs with <0.1% of the distribution are not shown.
 Percentages are over all OCR possibilities for each PDf character.

+### Punctuation characters

+Below shows the confusion matrix for OCR and PDF characters.

+Hover over boxes to show percentages, select multiple with SHIFT+click to see full percentage, colors are in log-scale:
+<vegachart schema-url="{{ site.baseurl }}/assets/json/punctuation.json" style="width: 100%"></vegachart>
+Note: OCR/PDF pairs with <0.1% of the distribution are not shown.
+Percentages are over all OCR possibilities for each PDf character.

+### Other characters

+Below shows the confusion matrix for OCR and PDF characters.

+**Note:** There are some characters that are not rendered correctly on the x/y axis labels due to not being glyphs that are tracked explicitly within the used matplotlib font.

+Hover over boxes to show percentages, select multiple with SHIFT+click to see full percentage, colors are in log-scale:
+<vegachart schema-url="{{ site.baseurl }}/assets/json/others.json" style="width: 100%"></vegachart>
+Note: OCR/PDF pairs with <0.1% of the distribution are not shown.
+Percentages are over all OCR possibilities for each PDf character.